Domiciliary Equipment ServiceDomiciliary Equipment Service

-- Beds checklist (DOCX 639.8 KB) - REQUIRED for all bed requests
+- Checklist for the Prescription of Electric Beds for APER clients (DOCX 340.4 KB) - REQUIRED for all bed requests

 If further information or assessment is required, DHS staff will liaise with the local health networks who have made the request, and if necessary may engage a suitably qualified allied health clinician to carry out further assessment.

 Requesting an Allied Health Assessment for Equipment or Home Modifications

 If an assessment is required to determine equipment or home modification needs, this can be requested using: